aryan008/recovery-pod/README.md

 Using error handling in Python as documented in the app.py file, a score is then calculated for the user which then redirects them back to their profile and their recovery score for the day.
 The makeup of this scoring matrix and calculation basis is through using a python dictionary for each attribute’s option selection and related score, and then totalling them up.
 Note that the score has been set up to never exceed 100%.

 Before delving into the makeup of these dictionaries, it must be mentioned that not all attributes are created equal.
 As an example, the attribute of sleep is more heavily weighted scoring wise than say feeling.
 If a user entered a top score on both, they would get scores of 25% and 10% respectively.
 This “weighting” allows the users to focus on the “big hitters” of recovery and affirms the age-old wisdom of sleep is paramount.
-See the below following dictionaries for further information:
+![See the below following dictionaries for further information]:

 As part of test #2 in the testing section below, if a user were to select the “best” option for each attribute, they would get a recovery score of 100%.
 Similarly with test #3, if the user were to select the “worst” options, their score would be 32%.